 Employees in the UK, US and Canada were surveyed, with the results indicating that increased transparency with employees since the start of the coronavirus outbreak led to an 85% rise in staff engagement.

 But while coronavirus has provided the opportunity for leaders to build trust through transparency, according to Caroline, this behaviour has to be ingrained within a company’s culture before it encounters times of hardship.

 “Employees have to trust leaders before a crisis.
 It’s very difficult to build trust in times of difficulty if it never existed in the first place.”

 Caroline Leroy, Chief People & Fulfilment Officer at PayFit

-The need to remote work has perhaps shown to some companies for the first time that they didn’t have that cultural transparency in place and therefore have found it hard to implement it in such a short time.
+The need for remote work has shown that some companies didn’t previously have that cultural transparency in place and, therefore, have found it hard to implement it in such a short time.